 Amman, Jordan, 10-13 February 2013

-Since the beginning of the armed conflict in Syria, UNESCO raised its concerns for the situation of the cultural heritage in the country and the risk of illicit traffic of cultural property.
+Since the beginning of the armed conflict in Syria, UNESCO raised its concerns on the situation of the cultural heritage in the country and the risk of illicit trafficking of cultural property.

 Objectives, participants and partners

-UNESCO, with the support of the Federal Office of Culture, Switzerland, and in cooperation with its international partners, is organizing an emergency Regional training workshop to raise awareness on the protection of the movable cultural heritage in Syria.
+UNESCO, with the support of the Swiss Federal Office of Culture, and in cooperation with its international partners, organized an emergency regional training workshop to raise awareness on the protection of the movable cultural heritage in Syria.

-Representatives of FEDPOL, ICA, ICCROM, ICOM, ICOMOS, IFLA, INTERPOL, UNIDROIT, WCO-RILO as well as specialized police (Carabinieri and OCBC) and international auction houses (Christies and Sotheby’s) participate in this meeti
+Representatives of FEDPOL, ICA, ICCROM, ICOM, ICOMOS, IFLA, INTERPOL, UNIDROIT, WCO-RILO as well as specialized police (Carabinieri and OCBC) and international auction houses (Christies and Sotheby’s) participated in the workshop.